MCF/oddjob/README.md

 ## Security ##

-oddjob serves to any client and does **not** limit connections to localhost.
+By default oddjob will serve to any client on any IP address and does **not** limit connections to localhost.
 If you are not behind a firewall this could present a serious security problem as anyone who can connect to your IP address can also browse the content served by oddjob.
+You can limit the connections to localhost (127.0.0.1) by using the *-l* command line option.

-It will serve the contents of the directory specified on the command line, or the current working directory if no directory is specified.
-It does no filtering on the contents of the directory served, and the entire directory tree is available.
+oddjob will serve the contents of the directory specified on the command line, or the current working directory if no directory is specified.
+It does no filtering on the contents of the directory served, and the entire directory tree is available for browsing.

 oddjob will bind to port 2345 by default.
 A different port can be specified with the *-p* option.